 Show, Don’t Tell: How I Use Loom to Pitch Investors

-Fundraising for startups has always been difficult, but doing so during this global pandemic has added a new dimension of challenges.
+Fundraising for startups has always been difficult, but doing so during the global COVID-19 pandemic has added a new dimension of challenges.
 One of the most immediate changes is that the entire fundraising process has shifted from in-person to remote interactions.
 No more coffee meetings, walk and talks, office visits, and ... no more in-person pitch meetings.
-Now we have to do everything through virtual conference calls, and pitching your startup solely through video is not an easy task.
+Now we have to do everything through virtual conference calls, and pitching your startup business plan to angel investors solely through video is not an easy task.

 I’ve known about Loom for quite some time and primarily used it for product development screen recordings.
 But when I saw the two tweets below, I realized we could use Loom for the seed fundraising process for my company, Ludis Analytics: